srb10/customNavigation/src/README.md

 We’ll keep it simple for now and only use two of them.
 Besides that, we will track the level of our page because we are actually reusing the same content page when we push another page on the stack.

 That’s the reason why we define the nextPage to be our current component – we need a reference to this when we use the ion-nav-link

+Recently added passing of data from home via base, into content-modal.